Fire protection concept

-All persons concerned have to ensure an effective quality assurance in fire protection during the entire life cycle of the building or facility.
-The measures for quality assurance in fire protection shall be reviewed regularly and adapted if necessary.
+All persons concerned have to ensure effective quality assurance in fire protection throughout the life cycle of the building or facility.
+The measures for quality assurance in fire protection shall be reviewed regularly and adjusted if necessary.

 Who is allowed to create a fire protection concept?

 The responsibility for the preparation of the fire protection concept depends on the quality assurance level.
-There are a total of four levels, which are specified by the fire protection authority in the fire protection line.
+There are four levels in total, which are specified by the fire protection authority in the fire protection guideline.
 Depending on the level, a corresponding training/qualification must be met.

 How is a fire protection concept created?